-The examining committee for a Master's student consists of the advisory committee and an external examiner appointed by the Dean, CGPS.
-Criteria for selecting external examiners for MSc defences is as follows:
+The examining committee for a Master's student consists of the Advisory Committee and an arm's-length examiner approved by the GSC Chair who is subject to the following criteria:

-- The external examiner of an MSc thesis may be from within or outside the home department or unit(s) of both the graduate student and supervisor but should not be involved in the student's research. - The external examiner of an MSc thesis may be a member of CGPS of the U of S. While it is acceptable to have an external examiner from outside CGPS, this requires approval by the Dean of CGPS (if travel is required). - The external examiner must not have graduated from or have been a student in the academic unit within the previous six (6) years. - The external examiner must not have collaborated with either the supervisor or the graduate student, as demonstrated by shared research grants, joint authorship of academic or professional publications or other joint scholarly activities, within the previous three (3) years. - The external examiner must not be an adjunct professor or associate member or hold a joint appointment in the same department or unit as the supervisor. - An individual may serve as an external examiner for multiple students supervised by different supervisors within the same academic unit without restriction but may not serve as an external examiner for more than one student supervised by the same supervisor within a 12-month period. - A former student of the supervisor may serve as the external examiner if all other criteria are satisfied, and the external examiner completed their degree under the supervisor's direction at least six (6) years previously. - A supervisor's former colleague (members of the same academic unit) may serve as external examiner if the external examiner and supervisor have not been in the same academic unit for at least six (6) years prior to the defence. - The external examiner must not have close professional or business ties with the student, the supervisor, or any member of the advisory committee. - Where the student's thesis contains chapters or sections, which have been published or submitted for publication, the proposed external examiner will be asked to disqualify themselves if they have previously dealt with that material as a reviewer or editor. - o The external examiner may not be currently teaching or supervising other graduate students who are

-- family members of either the student or the thesis supervisor. - The external examiner must not be currently enrolled as a graduate student at the University of Saskatchewan.
+- The arm's-length examiner of an MSc thesis may be from within or outside the home department or unit(s) of both the graduate student and supervisor but should not be involved in the student's research. - The arm's-length examiner of an MSc thesis may be a member of CGPS of the U of S. While it is acceptable to have an external examiner from outside CGPS, this requires approval by the Dean of CGPS. - The arm's-length examiner must not have graduated from or have been a student in the academic unit within the previous six (6) years. - The arm's-length examiner must not have collaborated with either the supervisor or the graduate student, as demonstrated by shared research grants, joint authorship of academic or professional publications or other joint scholarly activities, within the previous three (3) years. - A former student of the supervisor may serve as the arm's-length examiner if all other criteria are satisfied, and the arm's-length examiner completed their degree under the supervisor's direction at least six (6) years previously. - The exter arm's-length nal examiner must not have close professional or business ties with the student, the supervisor, or any member of the advisory committee. - Where the student's thesis contains chapters or sections, which have been published or submitted for publication, the arm's-length external examiner will be asked to disqualify themselves if they have previously dealt with that material as a reviewer or editor. - The arm's-length examiner may not be currently teaching or supervising other graduate students who are family members of either the student or the thesis supervisor. - The arm's-length examiner must not be currently enrolled as a graduate student at the University of Saskatchewan.